bzvnr/Renumber-Textile-References/README.md

 ## Rationale

-This project solves a problem with [explicitly numbered references](https://textile-lang.com/doc/footnotes) in the [Textile](https://en.wikipedia.org/wiki/Textile_(markup_language)) markup language.
+This project solves a problem with [explicitly numbered references](https://textile-lang.com/doc/footnotes) in the [Textile](https://en.wikipedia.org/wiki/Textile_(markup_language)).
 When a user alters the reference order or inserts a new reference in a body of text, the references' order by appearance may be compromised.
 To preserve the references' order by appearance, a user may have to renumber the references manually.
 This project does that automatically.

 Note that Textile already provides a solution to this with [auto-numbered notes](https://textile-lang.com/doc/auto-numbered-notes).